Catalina Island and Cabo San Lucas FoxRVTravel from our cruise ship.

 Our exit from the Port of Los Angeles on our cruise to Catalina Island and Cabo San Lucas.

-As the line handlers (a term used to describe the workers that tie the ship to the dock) worked the rain increased.
-As the ship turned at the dock, I could tell from the movement that the ship had bow thrusters.
+As the line handlers (a term used to describe the workers who tie the ship to the dock) worked, the rain increased.
+As the ship turned at the pier, I could tell from the movement that the ship had bow thrusters.
 The ship rotated almost in place without tug boats.
-You can tell from the pictures as we departed Los Angeles we were in for a lot of rain.
+You can tell from the pictures that as we departed Los Angeles, we were in for a lot of rain.

 The rainfall increased and really hammered us for the next 24 hours.
 Even though we were wandering our way around the ship, we couldn’t go outside due to the rain.
 Many of my thoughts during that first day were about my RV.
 I prepared the RV for the rain as much as I could, but would the preparations be adequate?